creviceapp/creviceapp/docs/index.md

 });
 ```

-There are more a lot of number of parameters used for operating window.
+There are more a lot of numbers of parameters can be used for operate the window.
 See [WM\_SYSCOMMAND message](https://msdn.microsoft.com/library/windows/desktop/ms646360%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396) for more details.

 ## Shortcut for fixed phrase